jamesplease/redux-resource/docs/faq/lists.md

 As the user moves between pages in the application, you can set `mergeListIds` to `false` to throw away the previous list, and start fresh.

 Concerned about caching?
-That shouldn't be done at the list level: we recommend caching requests instead.
+Check out [the caching recipe](/docs/recipes/caching.md) for more.